zzzzzz9125/RankingVegas_Template/README.md

 Make sure to choose the folder that matches the installed VEGAS Pro version on the target machine.

+After installation you can open the extension in VEGAS Pro from the menu bar: `View` → `Extensions` → `RankingVegas`.

 ### Security / obfuscation

 Because .NET assemblies can be decompiled, avoid embedding sensitive secrets (API keys, secrets) in the distributed binaries.
 Consider using obfuscation or a secure server-side token exchange to protect credentials.